MRdevTagg/BookSearchSave/README.md

 # Book Search & Save

 Book Search & Save is a web application that allows users to search for books using the Google Books API and save them to a collection.
 This project is built with React using Vite as the development server and styled-components for styling.
 Jest is used for testing and Eslint is used for error detection.
+My goal is to demonstrate my skills with this technologies, in data fetching and UI manipulation through this project

 ## Technologies